 - When a child is absent for all working days during the calendar month for any reason other than illness, then half the monthly fee will be charged.
 If the child has one day of attendance, the entire month’s fee will be charged.

 - The child is not entitled to early childhood education during paternity leave.
 Absence during paternity leave is free of charge.
 The agreement on paternity leave must be made in writing at least 2 weeks before the start of the leave.
 The agreement will be returned to the daycare centre.

 Agreement on absence during the summer and how it affects the client fee

 July is a free month for all children that started early childhood education no later than August of the previous year (e.g. July 2022 is free of charge if the child started early childhood education by 31 August, 2021).

 There is no charge under the Customer Fees Act for July, even if the child is attending care.
 However, if the child started early childhood education on 1 September or later, a client fee is always charged for July.

 Families in Vaasa can also receive two free months during the summer if the child is away from early childhood education in both June and July.

-In addition, an absence agreement can also be made for the period from 1 – 15 August 2019, halving the invoice for the client fee in August.
+In addition, an absence agreement can also be made for the period from 1 – 15 August, in which case the customer fee for August is refunded for 11 days for this period.
 It is also possible to separately agree on absence in August, which does not require an absence agreement for June-July.